Criticism of the Federal Reserve: Inflation policy

-Effectiveness and policies

 The Federal Reserve has been criticized as not meeting its goals of greater stability and low inflation.
 This has led to a number of proposed changes including advocacy of different policy rules or dramatic restructuring of the system itself.

-Milton Friedman concluded that while governments do have a role in the monetary system he was critical of the Federal Reserve due to its poor performance and felt it should be abolished.
+Milton Friedman concluded that governments do have a role in the monetary system, he was critical of the Federal Reserve due to its poor performance and felt it should be abolished.
 Friedman believed that the Federal Reserve System should ultimately be replaced with a computer program.
 He favored a system that would automatically buy and sell securities in response to changes in the money supply.
 This proposal has become known as Friedman's k-percent rule.

 Others have proposed NGDP targeting as an alternative rule to guide and improve central bank policy.
 Prominent supporters include Scott Sumner, David Beckworth, and Tyler Cowen.